agboland/CSCE-611/Lab3_Mod/Notes.md

 and t5, t5, t2   # Extract lower nibble
 and t5, t5, t3   # Adjust for BCD
 add t0, t0, t5   # Add the extracted nibble to the result
-slli t0, t0, 4   # Shift the BCD result to the left

 # At this point, the BCD value should be in t0